deckgo/deckdeckgo/README.md

 </deckgo-deck>
 ```

-The [detailed documentation](doc/slides/slides.md) display all templates and all options available for each slides.
+The 👉 [extended documentation](doc/slides/slides.md) 👈 displays all templates and options available for each slides.

+[DeckDeckGo] also offers a couple of components which could be used in almost every templates, these are documented in a separate [chapter](doc/components/components.md) of the documentation.

 ## Navigation